-- 1. Remove the four screws from the front panel and turn it to the left to expose the interior surfaces. - 2.
-Keep the wiring and ribbon cables connected. - 3.
-Mount the front panel to the rear enclosure using two of the screws just removed (see Figure 10).
+- 1. Remove the four screws from the front cover and turn it to the left so that the interior surfaces face out. - 2.
+Keep the wiring and ribbon cables connected.

 Figure 10.
-SP2 Station-Interior View
+SP2 Zone 2/22 Station-Interior View

 Main PCBA Configuration